Book reviews, new books, publishing news, book giveaways, and author interviews

 Interview: Sandra Antonelli on advocating for older protagonists in romance fiction

-If you're new here, why not subscribe to our email updates or follow us on Facebook?
-You can also add us to your Google Reader.
-Thanks for visiting!
-Local romance author Sandra Antonelli and I have been in touch over Twitter and through the site for a while now, but first properly connected over an interview I did late last year with author Maggie Dana about...
+Local romance author Sandra Antonelli and I have been in touch over Twitter and through the site for a while now, but first properly connected over an interview I did late last year with author Maggie Dana about middle-aged protagonists and their representation in fiction.
+This is, as it turns out, Sandras area of expertise, and is something that she...

 Interview: Steven Lochran on the superpowers of superhero fiction